 - Give notice to your superior about the issue.
 If your supervisor is the problem, go to his superior and give notice.

 - Keep detailed notes of what has transpired.

 - Keep all emails, texts, notes, and gifts.

 You have the right to a discrimination-free workplace, which includes the right to be free of harassment at work.
 We understand that pursuing a sexual harassment lawsuit can potentially be embarrassing.
-However, it is important to know exactly how to proceed if you wish to preserve your legal rights and do so within the statute of limitations.
+However, it is important to know exactly how to proceed if you wish to preserve your legal rights and to do so within the statute of limitations.
 A charge must be filed with EEOC within 180 days from the date of the alleged violation in order to protect the charging party's rights.
-This 180-day filing deadline may be extended to 300 days if the charge also is covered by a state or local anti-discrimination law.
+This 180-day filing deadline may be extended to 300 days if the charge also is covered by a state or local anti-discrimination law, however.

 Contact the employment law team at Foster Wallace to learn more.
 Our experienced attorneys can investigate your situation and help you protect your rights.